CFIA Inspections: What to Expect and How to Prepare

 The written response to inspection findings is often the most consequential document in the file.
 It establishes the company's position, frames the narrative, and becomes part of the permanent compliance record.
 CFIA uses the written response to assess whether the company understands the issue and has a credible corrective action plan.

 A response that is defensive, evasive, or generic will not satisfy the Agency.
 A response that demonstrates genuine understanding of the finding, explains the root cause, and presents specific corrective measures with a realistic timeline is in a materially stronger position.
 The written response should be reviewed by counsel before submission.
+When findings escalate toward AMPs, licence suspension, recalls, or prosecution, the analysis shifts to enforcement actions; those are addressed in CFIA Enforcement Actions: A Practical Guide.

 Where Counsel Fits